AdrienFabre/makers_coding_bootcamp_portfolio/README.md

 ---

-Feedback I received
+Feedback

-Dana - Joy Officer at Makers
+- Dana - Joy Officer at Makers

 "Adrien is highly contentious when it comes to managing his wellbeing.
 Adrien is regular attendee of meditation and yoga and was always very proactive regarding our 1:1 sessions."